 If you have any questions, problems, suggestions, etc. regarding this emulator, please feel to contact me.

 For those interested in the assembly language source code to the Series 80 ROMs and Binary Programs (which frequently isn't available, here's a disassembler.
-It's still a work-in-progress, but this 2.1 version is pretty functional for disassembling both ROMs and binary programs for the Series 80 computers, and also LEX files for the HP-75 computer.
-The ZIP file contains the program itself (HP80DIS.EXE, a Windows command-line program), the source to the disassembler (main.c), documentation about using it (readme.txt), a file of entry points into the Series 80 System ROMs (globals85.txt and globals87.txt, more expansive and inclusive than the ones included with the Assembler ROMs), a globals75.txt file for the HP-75 system, the bits for the HP-85 Assembler ROM (rom050.rom), and a full disassembly of the Assembler ROM (rom050.lst) with the associated DOT-COMMANDS included (at the end) which were used to control the disassembly.
-The download link for the 2.1 version is below.
+It's still a work-in-progress, but the latest version is pretty functional for disassembling both ROMs and binary programs for the Series 80 computers, and also LEX files for the HP-75 computer.
+The ZIP file contains the program itself (CAPDIS.EXE, a Windows command-line program), the source to the disassembler (main.c), documentation about using it (readme.txt), a file of entry points into the Series 80 System ROMs (globals85.txt and globals87.txt, more expansive and inclusive than the ones included with the Assembler ROMs), a globals75.txt file for the HP-75 system, the bits for the HP-85 Assembler ROM (rom050.rom), and a full disassembly of the Assembler ROM (rom050.lst) with the associated DOT-COMMANDS included (at the end) which were used to control the disassembly.
+The download link for the latest version is below.